Désirée Nick

 Désirée Gerda Saskia Pamela Amneris Aida Nick (born 30 September 1956) is a German reality television personality, actress, dancer, and author.

 Biography

-Born in Berlin, Nick studied ballet at Berliner Tanzakademie.
+Born in Berlin, Nick studied ballet at the Berliner Tanzakademie.
 She became a member of the ensemble of Deutsche Oper Berlin and later of Bavarian State Opera in Munich.
 Between 1982 and 1985 she lived in Munich and studied Roman Catholic theology.
 She then worked as a teacher for a few years.

 In the 1990s, Nick worked as an actress.
 Her first film role was in Neurosia (1995) by Rosa von Praunheim.
-In 2000 she wrote her autobiography, Bestseller einer Diva – Seit Jahren vergriffen.
-In 2004, Nick had a legal issue with actress Anouschka Renzi.
-That same year, Nick became popular in Germany, when she won the TV show Ich bin ein Star – Holt mich hier raus!, the German version of I'm a Celebrity...Get Me Out of Here!.
+In 2000 she wrote her autobiography, Bestseller einer Diva – Seit Jahren vergriffen (Bestseller of a Diva – Out of Print for Years).
+In 2004, Nick had a legal dispute with actress Anouschka Renzi.
+That same year, Nick became popular in Germany, by winning the TV show Ich bin ein Star – Holt mich hier raus!, the German version of I'm a Celebrity...Get Me Out of Here!.